babashka/pod-babashka-aws/README.md

 To test the native image with bb, run `bb test/script.clj`.

+## Thanks

+Thanks to Valtteri Harmainen for feedback on and testing the initial version.

 ## License

 Copyright © 2020 Michiel Borkent, Jeroen van Dijk and Rahul De.